juantrillo1997/juantrillo1997/README.md

 I strive to go beyond typical analyses and am eager to leverage my knowledge to **develop innovative solutions** 💡🔍 for complex problems, pushing the boundaries of what’s possible.

-## Portfolio
+# Portfolio

-Check out my detailed portfolio showcasing various projects and achievements:
+Check out my detailed portfolio showcasing a range of projects and achievements in data analysis and machine learning:

 🌟 **[My Portfolio](https://github.com/juantrillo1997/Portofolio-Guide/blob/main/README.md)**

+In this portfolio, you'll find a collection of my work in Python, Power BI, and other tools relevant to data analysis and machine learning.
+From predictive modeling and exploratory data analysis to interactive data visualizations and database management, my projects highlight my expertise in extracting insights and solving complex problems with data.
+Explore various projects that demonstrate my skills and contributions across different domains, showcasing both my technical proficiency and practical experience.

 ## Skills